inovex/justcause/docs/usage.rst

 Usage
 =====

-This sections gives you a detailed explanation on how to use JustCause.
+This section gives you a detailed explanation on how to use JustCause.

 Quick Overview
 ==============